-R2 presents the Okuzo dataset samples with its available annotation in a table at the bottom of the page.
+R2 presents the Okuzono dataset samples with its available annotation in a table at the bottom of the page.
 Each pie chart above the table shows a different available track.

-- Hover your mouse over the different slices of the gender annotation pie chart.
-Which percentage is male and which is female?
+- Hover your mouse over the different slices of the tissue annotation pie chart.
+What percentage is synovial fluid and what percentage is blood tissue?

 - Explore the other pie charts as well: hover with your mouse over the slices and double click on a slice to select that group of the samples (you can click on the button Clear Filters to undo your selection).
 Above the main pie chart you can read the number of samples in your current selection (the “n= “ number).
 Also note how the table at the bottom adapts the overview based on your selection.

-How many synovial fluid samples are present in this dataset?
+How many (n=..) synovial fluid samples are present in this dataset?